OpenMDAO/dymos/readme.md

             jacobian['check', 'v'] = 1/sin_theta
             jacobian['check', 'theta'] = -v*cos_theta/sin_theta**2

-Next an OpenMDOC ODEFunction is "wrapped" around our system.
-The ODEFunction provides information regarding the states to be integrated, which sources in the model provide their rates, and where any externally provided parameters should be connected.
-When used in an optimal control context, these external parameters may serve as controls.

-    from openmdoc.api import ODEFunction

-    class BrachistochroneODE(ODEFunction):

-        def __init__(self):
-            super(BrachistochroneODE, self).__init__(system_class=BrachistochroneEOM)

-            self.declare_time(units='s')

-            self.declare_state('x', rate_source='xdot', units='m')
-            self.declare_state('y', rate_source='ydot', units='m')
-            self.declare_state('v', rate_source='vdot', targets=['v'], units='m/s')

-            self.declare_parameter('theta', targets=['theta'])
-            self.declare_parameter('g', units='m/s**2', targets=['g'])

 Integrating Ordinary Differential Equations
 -------------------------------------------

-OpenMDOC uses *Generalized Linear Methods* (GLM) to enable a variety of integration schemes to be applied to dynamical systems.
-OpenMDOC's `ODEIntegrator` provides an OpenMDAO group which simulates the ODEFunction it is given.
+dymos uses *Generalized Linear Methods* (GLM) to enable a variety of integration schemes to be applied to dynamical systems. dymos's `ODEIntegrator` provides an OpenMDAO group which simulates the ODE system it is given.

 Solving Optimal Control Problems
 --------------------------------

-OpenMDOC uses the concept of *phases* to support optimal control of dynamical systems.
+dymos uses the concept of *phases* to support optimal control of dynamical systems.
 Users connect one or more phases to construct trajectories.
 Each phase can have its own: